An Open Letter to the Man in the Park

 When I arrived at the park yesterday to run a few miles, I saw you already there.
 At first I was curious about your behavior.
 You were stooped over, searching the ground then I saw you holding your metal detector.
 I wondered, how many people own a metal detector?
 It’s not a common gadget.
 And how many people use it at their leisure like a hobby?

 As I proceeded with my run, I could hear the small beeps from your machine.
 You went to the sandbox, the swings and the merry go round.
 What you were hoping to find?
-Did your wife loose a ring?
+Did your wife lose a ring?
 Where you looking for coins?
 I know times are tough sir, I know the high price of things these days.
 I feel your pain.
 But really, are things so tough that you are searching for loose change children may have lost?
 What are you hoping to find, a penny, a nickel, a dime, a quarter at most?

 You went to the large plastic gym set kids of 2-10 year olds could play on, when your metal detector gave a weak reading.
 You dug among the wooden chips on the ground but came up empty handed.
 Your detector probably found a bolt grounding the gym set.